mkarodka/data-science-salary-trends/README.md

 - **Time-Series Data**: Extend the analysis with more recent datasets to capture salary trends in the post-pandemic era.
 - **Predictive Modeling**: Implement machine learning models to predict salaries based on variables like experience level, geography, and remote work setup.
 - **Cross-Dataset Comparisons**: Compare this dataset with other publicly available salary datasets to identify broader global trends.
 - **Interactive Dashboards**: An interactive Tableau dashboard has already been developed for dynamic exploration of the data.
-You can access it here: [Salary Analysis Tableau Dashboard](https://github.com/mkarodka/Salary-Analysis-Tableau).
+You can access it on [GitHub](https://github.com/mkarodka/Salary-Analysis-Tableau) or directly view it on [Tableau Public](https://public.tableau.com/app/profile/mugdha.karodkar8566/viz/Salary_Analysis_Tableau_Dashboard/Salary_Analysis_Tableau_Dashboard).

 ## Authors
 - **Mugdha Karodkar**